Interview Preparation

 Please choose a category below to view:

 Congratulations on the job offer!
-You should receive a formal, written confirmation of the offer that includes information about position title, start date, salary, benefits, and deadline for responding.
+Be sure to receive a formal, written confirmation of the offer that includes information about position title, start date, salary, benefits, and deadline for responding.

-With a career counselor at CLD to help you through the process of evaluating the offer, negotiating salary, and deciding whether to accept or decline.
+If in doubt, a career counselor with CLD can help you through the process of evaluating the offer, negotiating salary, and deciding whether to accept or decline the offer

-Some areas to consider when evaluating an offer :
+Some areas to consider when evaluating an offer are:

 Job Duties:

 What are the job duties and responsibilities?
 Are they realistic and exciting?
 Will the work be challenging to you?
-Is there variety to the work?
-How is there opportunity for growth?
+Are there a variety of tasks to perform?
+Are there opportunities for growth?

 Work Environment: